What is an Egalitarian Society?

 The concept of an egalitarian society is rooted in the philosophies of Marxism or Socialism.
 Marxism is a political and economic theory that sees a classless society.
 In a classless society, every member works for the common good of society.
 Whereas, socialism is a political and economic theory that advocates that means of production and distribution should be owned and regulated by the community as a whole.

-In short, an egalitarian society is a society where all individuals are equal regardless of their gender, religion, caste, color, creed, race, etc. They enjoy equal rights and have an access to equal economic resources and opportunities.
+In short, an egalitarian society is a society where all individuals are equal regardless of their gender, religion, caste, color, creed, race, etc. They enjoy equal rights and have access to equal economic resources and opportunities.

 Given all the positivity associated with egalitarian societies, the real question is: